 Acknowledgements

 We warmly thank Michael Balke for the loan of material from the ZSM-SNSB.
 We thank Elsa Ricossa for the digitization of specimens housed at the Natural History Museum of Geneva.
 We thank Céline Rochet for assistance in fieldwork.
 We thank the city of Geneva for an internal student grant awarded to MTP.
 We thank Conrad Gillett for allowing the use of his photographs and drawings in this article.
 We thank Ivan Rapuzzi for fruitful discussions and feedback on taxonomic aspects of this work.
+We also thank Michael Caterino, Julian Dupuis and an anonymous reviewer for insightful comments on an earlier version of this article, as well as Felix Sperling for his editorial work.

 Funding

 This study was partly funded by a Master student grant awarded by the City of Geneva.
-EFAT is funded by a FNS grant 310030_200491.
+EFAT is funded by a SNSF grant 310030_200491.

 Conflict of interest disclosure